Minzhi-Zhang/Fall2020-Project1-Minzhi-Zhang/README.md

 professional or management jobs;
 protestant;

-+ Patterns of Voter Behaviors
++ Patterns of Voter Behaviors:

 Most people knew who to vote for at least two weeks before the campaign;
 The majority of the voters were somehow indifferent towards the two parties, i.e. their feelings towards Democrats and Republican didn’t differ much;